palewire/go-big-with-github-actions/docs/matrix.md

           git commit -m "Latest data for ${{ inputs.state }}" && git push || true
 ```

-Let's change the `name` property accordingly to `Matrix scraper`.
-For now, let's also remove the steps under `workflow-dispatch` that accept inputs, and remove the scheduling as well.
+Let's change the `name` property to `Matrix Scraper`.
+For now, let's also remove the steps under `workflow-dispatch` that accept inputs and the scheduling.

 {emphasize-lines="1-4"}
 ```yaml